bornoflightning/veggiebook/README.md

 - Sign up new accounts

 When logged in:
-- Growers can add/remove inventory & set prices
+- Growers can add inventory, set prices and stock
-- Users can review grower profiles and email growers directly
 - Users can search for growers in their area by searching for zipcodes